javiercejudo/javiercejudo.com/src/pages/blog/posts-collection/posts/css-limitations-on-ie/index.md

-If you search for CSS limitations on IE, you will see sites where they state that IE has asize limitation for CSS files, but in fact that is not the case:
+If you search for CSS limitations on IE, you will see sites where they state that IE has a size limitation for CSS files, but in fact that is not the case:

 - All style rules after the first 4,095 selectors are not applied.
 This is limited per sheet, not globally.
 - All style tags after the first 31 style tags are not applied.